-Jezersko is tucked away in a glacial val- Kranj-Jezersko bus line: ley which can be reached from two sides.
-The bus leaves from the central bus station the village of Eisenkappel (Železna Kapla) times at www.alpetour.si. and cross the border at Jezerski vrh.
+Jezersko is tucked away in a glacial valley which can be reached from two sides.
+If you're coming from Slovenia, drive past Kranj and Preddvor and continue up the Kokra Valley to the village of Jezersko.
+If you're coming from Austria, drive through the village of Eisenkappel (Železna Kapla) and cross the border at Jezerski vrh.
 Most people drive to Jezersko, while the summer months also see a lot of motorbike riders and cyclists.
 The Kokra Valley is the most scenic part of the drive from the Slovenian side, while the Austrian option boasts a varied road and beautiful vistas.